top of page

 About the Maldives

-Languages in the Maldives Dhivehi is the Maldivian language that is closely related to Sinhalese which is spoken in Sri Lanka.
+Languages in the Maldives Dhivehi is the Maldivian language that is closely related to Sinhalese, which is spoken in Sri Lanka.
 Being part of the Arabian trade route connecting all of the countries from Zanzibar and Madagascar to Malaysia and Indonesia, the Maldives also has a strong Arabic influence over their language.
-For example "Thank you" in Arabic is Shukran and in The Maldives (Dhivehi) is Shukuriyyaa.
+For example, "Thank you" in Arabic is Shukran, and in The Maldives (Dhivehi) is Shukuriyyaa.
 The Dhivehi language also includes fragments of Persian, Portuguese, Hindi, French, and English.
 Although Dhivehi is the local language of the Maldives, English is spoken in nearly every corner, even the local islands.
 You will even have no problem finding German, Spanish, Italian, French, Russian, Chinese, Sinhalese, Tamil and Hindi translators in the resorts.
 All menus in the country are in English and have prices listed in USD, so you will not have to worry about that if you are reading this page!
 Culture of the Maldives

 The Maldives, a stunning slither of paradise in the Indian Ocean, is an enthralling location.
 Maldivians are exceptionally lovely, pleasant, and inviting people who will go above and beyond to ensure that your vacation is genuinely fabulous.
 The people on the local islands are extremely relaxed and slow-paced.
 You will find an abundance of hammocks littering the shaded spots, where locals come and just watch the clouds or have a quick nap during the day.
-Although the resorts do have Maldivian staff, most of the employees with be foreigners from so you will not have the same chance to connect with the authentic Maldivian customs.
+Although the resorts do have Maldivian staff, most of the employees are foreigners from Bangladesh, so you will not have the same chance to connect with authentic Maldivian customs.
 Religion in the Maldives Islam is the religion of the Maldives.
 This is most visible with an abundance of magnificent mosques on the main island of Malé, the absence of alcohol and pork on the local islands, and in the streets with many local women wearing the hijab.
-The countries ferry system shuts down every Friday, prayer time is a priority and can cause delays, and you will find the restaurants bare in the holy month of Ramadan, However, have no fear; the economy thrives off tourism and the government has found ways to balance their customs with the demand for tourism.
+The country's ferry system shuts down every Friday, prayer time is a priority and can cause delays, and you will find the restaurants bare in the holy month of Ramadan.
+However, have no fear; the economy thrives off tourism, and the government has found ways to balance their customs with the demand for tourism.

 Alcohol in the Maldives Although prohibited on local islands, Resorts and Liveaboard boats have special permission to serve Alcohol in the Maldives, which allows you to enjoy cocktails and beachfront beverages in a tropical paradise.
 You can also wear a bikini in nearly all areas of the resort where rules are relaxed and you can enjoy your holiday as if you were in Bali, Thailand, or Europe.
 Food in the Maldives After tourism, the fishing sector is the Maldives' primary source of revenue.
 You may anticipate eating a lot of fresh tuna, snapper, and lobster at your resort, in addition to a variety of other international cuisines.
-Numerous resorts also offer all-inclusive vacation packages, which allow you to leave your wallet at home and savor a variety of cuisines for breakfast, lunch, and dinner.
-Although you will have some traditional Maldivian Cuisine available in the resorts, the local island is where its it!
+Numerous resorts also offer all-inclusive vacation packages, which allow you to leave your wallet at home and savour a variety of cuisines for breakfast, lunch, and dinner.
+Although you will have some traditional Maldivian Cuisine available in the resorts, the local island is where it's at!
 You will find it hot and spicy, with various curries, soups, and rice-based dishes.
 Coconuts, yams, mangoes, and pineapples are also cultivated locally and are highly delectable.

 Staying Connected in the Maldives Once you land in the Maldives, you can purchase a prepaid sim card from the airport.
 There are a number of providers to choose from, and all offer similar products for a similar price.
 Dhiraagu and Ooredoo are the most popular and offer 7 and 14-day packages for around $15 for 4GB, $40 for 20 GB, or $50 for 100 GB of data.
 We recommend buying the SIM card at the airport, as there will be limited places for you to purchase one after this.
-Wifi is available all over the Maldives, in both resorts and on local islands, but it can get slow depending now on which island you are staying on.
+Wi-Fi is available all over the Maldives, in both resorts and on local islands, but it can get slow depending now on which island you are staying on.
 We also recommend bringing over a Type G British adapter, which is the connection that is used in the Maldives.

 When is the best time to travel to the Maldives?